Expert Customer Support

 Floor mats are often treated as a finishing touch, but in reality they’re part of the access route.
 The wrong mat can become a trip hazard, snag a walking aid, or make it harder for wheelchair users to enter and move around a building.
 And if you’re responsible for a workplace, public building, retail unit, healthcare setting or multi-occupancy premises, that’s not just a usability issue, it can become a legal and health & safety risk.

-This article explains what people commonly mean by “DDA compliant matting”, how the principles of the UK’s Disability Discrimination Act 1995 (DDA) and subsequent legislation affect mat selection, and what to look for in common mat types such as coir, matwell mats, rubber-backed loose-laid mats, and runners/rolls.
+As it's a topic we're asked about a lot at First Mats, this article explains what people commonly mean by “DDA compliant matting”, how the principles of the UK’s Disability Discrimination Act 1995 (DDA) and subsequent legislation affect mat selection, and what to look for in common mat types such as coir, matwell mats, rubber-backed loose-laid mats, and runners/rolls.

 Note: This article is practical guidance, not legal advice.
 If you’re unsure, speak to your access consultant, building control body, or H&S lead.